16 Side Effects Of Excess Green Tea Intake

 Green Tea Side Effects

-Drinking too much green tea has side effects.
-Here is a list of the 16 adverse effects you want to be wary about.
+Although there are various green tea benefits, drinking too much of it can cause health problems.
+Here is a list of adverse effects you must be wary about.

 1. EGCG In Green Tea Binds Iron, Causing Anemia And Iron Deficiency